 How do we test golf balls?

-At National Club Golfer, we are passionate about producing accurate and thorough reviews and make sure our testing process is rigorous so we get a good understanding of how each club performs.
+At National Club Golfer, we are passionate about producing accurate and thorough reviews and make sure our testing process is rigorous so we get a good understanding of how each ball performs.

-We headed to Woodhall Spa Golf Club to allow us to collect launch monitor data with our in-house TrackMan and Flightscope.
-We tested each golf ball on the putting surface and around the greens before collecting data on 50-yard pitch shots, with a 7-iron and with a driver.
+Each golf ball was tested on a putting surface and around the greens before collecting data on 50 yard pitch shots, with a 7-iron and with a driver.

 What is important when buying a new golf ball?